millingw/jupiterhub-iris-docs/docs/source/magnum.rst

 Follow the instructions https://docs.dask.org/en/latest/setup/kubernetes-helm.html#helm-install-dask-for-mulitple-users

 This will provision a single namespace containing a dask instance, a JupyterHub instance, a shared external load balancer and access to dask only via the JupyterHub instance.

+Follow the previous instructions to create a dhub namespace containing a postgresql instance, and set up the postgresql database.

 Important note: as written, the instructions will install into the default namespace.
 This is very unadvisable!
 When following the installation instructions, specify a namespace for your installation, eg to install into a dhub namespace::

   helm upgrade --debug --wait --namespace dhub --create-namespace --install --render-subchart-notes  dhub dask/daskhub     --values=secrets.yaml